 The 2018-19 History Lecture Series "A Thousand and One Years Ago: 1000 CE" continues with Cal Lutheran art professor Christine Sellin discussing representations of art.

 Judith F. Baca is a native Angeleno whose large-scale mural The Great Wall of Los Angeles is a cultural landmark.

 After Dontre Hamilton, a black, unarmed man diagnosed with schizophrenia, is shot 14 times and killed by police in Milwaukee, his family embarks on a quest for answers, justice and reform.

 The CLU 48 Hour Film Jam Spring 2019 is a campuswide competition in which teams of filmmakers have 48 hours to create a short movie.

-Adjunct faculty member Joseph Peeples showcases the 2,109-pipe Borg Petersen Memorial Organ in 30-minute recitals on the last Friday of each month.
+University organist Joseph Peeples will showcase the 2,109-pipe Borg Petersen Memorial Organ in 30-minute recitals on the first Friday of each month.

 The ensemble recital under the direction of keyboardist Eric Kinsley has unearthed repertoire in several archives worthy of rediscovery.